-Telephoto – lens is a compound camera lens with longer-than-normal focal length that allows it to produce magnified images of distant objects.
+Telephoto – the lens is a compound camera lens with a longer-than-normal focal length that allows it to produce magnified images of distant objects.

 Tripod / Monopod

-Tonal range is the range between the lightest or brightest and darkest areas of an image.
-In a black and white image, tonal range is the term for the various shades of gray from solid black to absolute white.
+The tonal range is the range between the lightest or brightest and darkest areas of an image.
+In a black-and-white image, the tonal range is the term for the various shades of gray from solid black to absolute white.